Characterization and Representation of Weighted Core Inverse of Matrices: One-sided weighted core and dual core inverse

 It is well known that the generalized weighted Moore-Penrose inverse does not exist always \cite{SheGuo07}.
-But if we replace the invertibility of $M$ and $N$ by M and N to be positive definite, then $A^\dagger_{M,N}$ always exists and we call weighted Moore-Penrose inverse \cite{BenIsrael03} of the matrix $A$.
+But {if we replace the invertibility by the positive definiteness for matrices $M$ and $N$,} then $A^\dagger_{M,N}$ always exists and we call it the weighted Moore-Penrose inverse \cite{BenIsrael03} of the matrix $A$.